 The Policy Council is composed of both parents of children currently enrolled in the Heartland Head Start program and representatives from the community.
 At least 51% of members must be parents of children currently enrolled.
 Members from the community can include representatives from local businesses; public or private community, civic, and professional organizations; and parents of formerly enrolled children.Elected Officers

 Policy Council terms last one year, starting and ending in October.
-Members may stand for reelection each year, but are limited to serving a total of three one-year terms.Points to Keep in Mind
+Members may stand for reelection each year, but are limited to serving a total of five one-year terms.Points to Keep in Mind

 Policy Council Members must…